 - Not really a con, however, it is not a product that you would use if it was raining.

-- Only available for Nikon, Canon and Sony mounts.
+- Only available for Nikon, Canon and Sony mounts (at time of writing).

 The Peak Design Lens Kit is a well designed, reasonably priced, and practical piece of equipment that would be useful for many photographers in varying shooting scenarios.
-Would you use it all the time? -probably not, unless you are a dedicated street, amatuer sports (a sports photographer with only one camera body) or possibly a photojournalist – just to mention a few.
+Would you use it all the time? – probably not, unless you are a dedicated street, amateur sports (a sports photographer with only one camera body), portrait photographer, or possibly a photojournalist – just to mention a few.
 Certainly, as travel photographers, we would use this product but only in some scenarios.

-We would HIGHLY RECOMMEND this product however we recommend that you assess the scenarios of where/when you would need the product in your photography and purchase based on that.
+We would HIGHLY RECOMMEND this product however we recommend that you assess the scenarios of where/when you would use this product in your photography and purchase based on that.

-Peak Design Everyday Sling 10L bag – Buy at Peak Design / Buy in Australia
+Peak Design Everyday Sling 10L bag – Buy at Peak Design Read our post here

-Peak Design Capture Clip – Buy at Peak Design / Buy in Australia
+Peak Design Capture Clip – Buy at Peak Design Read our post here

-Peak Design Slide strap – Buy at Peak Design / Buy in Australia
+Peak Design Slide strap – Buy at Peak Design Read our post here